-Each operation within the Mendix Runtime is called an “action.”
+Each operation within the Mendix Runtime is called an “action”.
 The Mendix Runtime provides many predefined actions, such as triggering and executing workflows and evaluating business rules.
-To prevent any bypasses of the technical security mechanisms, these actions are implemented on the lowest levels of the Mendix Runtime, and they cannot be changed by app developers.
+To prevent any bypassing of the technical security mechanisms, these actions are implemented at the lowest levels of the Mendix Runtime, and they cannot be changed by app developers.

 The core interface of the Mendix Runtime (which is responsible for the execution of any action) has a security matrix that contains all executable actions and data access rules per user role.
 The data access rules are applied at runtime when a query is sent to the database.
 This ensures that only data within the boundary of the access rule constraint is retrieved.

 The Mendix Runtime and Mendix Client have out-of-the-box security measures that protect your Mendix applications against known security threats (including, but not limited to, SQL injection, XSS, CSRF, and broken authentication).
 These security measures undergo monthly external penetration testing.
 The Mendix Runtime and Mendix Client are scanned daily, using the latest technologies in static analysis and software composition analysis offered by industry leaders, to ensure no unmitigated vulnerabilities remain.
 This means that, whenever a Mendix application is built solely using a Mendix application development environment, customers do not have to implement static analysis or software composition analysis measures.